Will and Trust Attorney

 - avoid fights among your children

-- avoid confusion
+- avoid confusion in elder age

 - reduce stress and anxiety on the family or your beneficiaries